influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/data_exploration.md

 > There are no performance differences between the two queries; feel free to choose the most intuitive option when deciding between a positive and negative `offset_interval`.

-The time boundaries and returned timestamps for the query **without** the `offset_interval` adhere to InfluxDB's preset time boundaries.
+The time boundaries and returned timestamps for the query **without** the `offset_interval` adhere to InfluxDB database's preset time boundaries.
 Let's first examine the results without the offset:

 ```sql
 > SELECT MEAN("water_level") FROM "h2o_feet" WHERE "location"='coyote_creek' AND time >= '2015-08-18T00:06:00Z' AND time <= '2015-08-18T00:54:00Z' GROUP BY time(18m)